The Lord has given me the tongue of those who are taught, that I may know how to sustain with a word him who is weary (Isaiah 50:4).

 Heaven and earth will pass away, but my words will not pass away.

-He knew His words were eternal.
-He perceived they would last forever.
+He knew His words were eternal; that they would last forever.
 That can only mean that He knew His words were infused with divinity.
 Consider, then, what seems to follow from that reality.

 No one has ever lived who spoke words so vital, necessary, productive, and eternal.